-Class teachers are responsible for planning the curriculum for their class using the Getset4Pe resources and provision.
-Teachers make decisions about resources and equipment they use and how they differentiate them appropriately.
-They do this using their professional knowledge and expertise, sharing best practice and providing support for each other, focussed on outcomes for individual pupils.
-At St Mary's we use a variety of teaching and learning styles in PE lessons.
+We use a variety of teaching and learning styles in PE lessons.
 Our principal aim is to develop the children's knowledge, skills and understanding, and we do this through a mixture of whole class teaching and individual or group activities.
-Teachers draw attention to good examples of individual performance as models for the other children.
+Teachers draw attention to good examples of individual performance as models for the other children, and we encourage the children to evaluate their own work as well as the work of other children.
 Within lessons, we give the children the opportunity both to collaborate and to compete with each other, and they have the opportunity to use a wide range of resources.
 In all classes, children have a wide range of physical ability.
 Whilst recognising this fact, we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.